Gohith/Nucleo-STM32H7-Bare-metal-Drivers/README.md

 - SPI
 - I2C
 - CAN/CANFD
 - DMA
-- Interrupt‑driven peripherals
+- Extended Interrupts (EXTI)
 - Dual‑core CM7/CM4

 Development will continue as new modules are implemented and tested.